Georgia–Russia border

 The Georgia–Russia border is the state border between Georgia and Russia.
 It is de jure 920 km in length and runs from the Black Sea coast in the west and then along the Greater Caucasus Mountains to the tripoint with Azerbaijan in the east, thus closely following the conventional boundary between Europe and Asia.
-In 2008 Russia (and later four other states) recognized the independence of two self-declared republics within Georgia (Abkhazia and South Ossetia), meaning that in a de facto sense the border is now split into four sections: the Abkhazia–Russia border in the west, the western Georgia–Russia border between Abkhazia and South Ossetia, the South Ossetia–Russia border and the eastern Georgia–Russia border between South Ossetia and Azerbaijan.
-At present most of the international community refuse to recognise the independence of the two territories and regard them as belonging to Georgia.
+In 2008, Russia (and later four other states) recognized the independence of two self-declared republics within Georgia (Abkhazia and South Ossetia), meaning that in a de facto sense the border is now split into four sections: the Abkhazia–Russia border in the west, the western Georgia–Russia border between Abkhazia and South Ossetia, the South Ossetia–Russia border and the eastern Georgia–Russia border between South Ossetia and Azerbaijan.
+At present most of the international community refuses to recognise these two territories and regards them as belonging to Georgia.

+Regions of Abkhazia and South Ossetia are under Russian occupation, while the border itself is guarded by FSB Border Service of Russia and State Security Service of Abkhazia.
+Georgia considers any attempt to demarcate a boundary between the breakaway regions and Russia as illegitimate.